j4w8n/pijoy/README.md

 # pijoy

-Create standardized Javascript objects for API error responses, per [RFC 9457](https://www.rfc-editor.org/rfc/rfc9457).
+Create standardized Javascript objects for API error responses, per [RFC 9457](https://www.rfc-editor.org/rfc/rfc9457); which obsoletes [RFC 7807](https://www.rfc-editor.org/rfc/rfc7807)

 Pronounced "Pie Joy", the name is an acronym for _Problem Instance Javascript Object Yo!_.
-I took some poetic license from the RFC verbiage "problem details", to arrive at "problem instance".

-> The original name was "pijo", but the NPM registry rejected that on the basis it was too much like the existing package "pino".
-Good.
-I already have another package that ends in y for "yo!".

-"problem details" - One or more Javascript object key/value pairs, that provide details about API request errors.
-Some, or all, of which are defined by RFC 9457.
+## Why pijoy?

+- Easily create API error responses.
+- No need to come up with your own format.
+- Get started by just passing in an HTTP status code.
+- Customize with your own errors.
+- Interoperability with other systems that use the standard.

+## Definitions

+"problem details" - A RFC-defined JSON format that provides actionable information about errors returned from an API.

-"problem instance" - A Javascript object consisting of problem details.
+"problem instance" - A specific instance of a problem detail, with a few guaranteed pieces of information.

 ## RFC Explainer